Welcome to the Fairfield Museum and History Center’s 11th Annual IMAGES 2019 Juried Photography Show.

-A jury will select approximately 50 photographs for exhibition in the IMAGES 2017 show, which will be on display at the Fairfield Museum from March 9 to April 30, 2017.
+A jury of three professional photographers will select approximately 40 photographs for exhibition in the IMAGES 2019 Juried Photography Show, which will be on display at the Fairfield Museum from February 28, through April 28, 2019.

 During the IMAGES 2019 opening event on February 28, 2019 held at the Fairfield Museum, the jury will choose one Professional/Serious Amateur photograph as “Best in Show,” and one Student photograph as “Best in Show.”
 Honorable mentions will also be given.
 The Professional/Serious Amateur winner will receive their own exhibition at Southport Galleries (330 Pequot Ave, Southport, CT) on a date to be determined by the gallery.
 The Student winner will receive a professional portfolio review.

 Please join us for the IMAGES 2019 Photography Show Opening Reception & Giving Day on Thursday, February 28th from 6-8pm!

 Featured Photographer: Jen Edney

 Hailing from land-locked Nebraska, Edney has clocked over 50,000 offshore miles.
 Edney may be hard to pin down, traveling on assignment nine months out of the year – but she has earned a permanent place on the map of the photography world.
 Recently named by National Geographic as one of “Nine Female Photographers Who Push The Limits,” Edney captures on-site action and human emotion from unique and often surprising perspectives, photographing from below the water to above the rig.
 Her first sailing photography work in 2009 covered American sailor Zac Sunderland, the first person under 18 years of age to sail solo around the world.